La Valsainte Charterhouse: History

-The charterhouse, in the heart of the valleys of the Javro and the Jaun, was founded in 1295 by Girard I, lord of Corbières.
+The charterhouse, in the heart of the Javro and Jogne valleys, was founded in 1295 by Girard I, lord of Corbières.
 In the Middle Ages it was the owner of a vast territory covering the greater part of the present communes of Cerniat and Charmey, over which by right of its lordship it exercised the high and the low justice.
 It was destroyed by fire in 1381.

 In 1454 it passed into the lordship of the County of Greyerz, with which it passed again in 1535 to the city of Fribourg.
 The government of Fribourg were not kindly disposed toward the monastery, but their efforts to suppress it and absorb its revenues were for many years opposed by the French, who supported it.
 However, in 1778 the Pope agreed to its suppression, and the government of Fribourg used its revenues to cover the costs of the Diocese of Lausanne, for which they had become responsible.
 The monks moved to La Part-Dieu Charterhouse at Bulle.

 In 1791, during the French Revolution, the empty charterhouse at La Valsainte gave shelter to refugee French Trappists under Dom Augustin de Lestrange.
 Dom Basile Nantas managed to preserve a copy of the manuscript containing the recipe for the Herbal Elixir Chartreuse.
 In 1794 the premises were declared by Pope Pius VI a Cistercian abbey, which became the birthplace of the Cistercian Reform movement.
 The Trappists were expelled by Napoleon in 1798, but returned to it from 1802 to 1812 and again from 1814 to 1815.
-From 1818 to 1824 the monastery provided shelter for a group of Redemptorists.
+From 1818 to 1824, the monastery provided shelter for a group of Redemptorists.
 It was then sold, and demolished apart from the principal block, built in 1729.

 In 1863, the local political climate had changed sufficiently to permit the return of the Carthusian community from La Part-Dieu Charterhouse, which had been suppressed in 1848, and the ruined site was in part restored but mostly rebuilt.
 The present buildings thus consist of the main block of 1729 surrounded by late 19th century additions and extensions (monks' cells, converts' building, chapel and various buildings outside the monastery itself).

 Around the turn of the 19th and 20th centuries the anti-clerical laws passed in France resulted in the expulsion of Carthusian monks, and two additional ranges of cells were built at La Valsainte to accommodate some of them, in 1886 and 1901.

 In 1903 and 1904 the Chapter General of the Carthusian order met here.
 The impossibility of pursuing monastic vocations in France at this period meant an increase of vocations at La Valsainte.

 "Throughout the twentieth century, La Valsainte functioned as an influential centre of Catholic monasticism that attracted intellectuals with an interest in spirituality."

 Servant of God Cardinal Charles Journet is buried at La Valsainte.